Multi-Device Show Command

 Cause: Hostname longer than 31 characters (Excel limit).

-Solution: This is expected behavior.
+Solution: This is expected behaviour.
 The script automatically truncates to 31 characters.
 If you need full hostnames, you could:

 - Add a column in the sheet with the full hostname